Book of Blue | Bare Essence

 Living in this condition has pushed many people into a dissociated state verging on hallucination or a psychotic break.
 Many are terribly lonely and starving for touch; many are angry and don’t know why.
 The hyper-reactive and impersonal digital environment eliminates the experience of sex (there is no male or female in electronic space; our bodies are not here).

-It has also given rise to services/disservices like Chaturbate, OnlyFans, PornHub and #metoo (a form of porn) — all of which exist in a near-total vacuum of trust, truth and empathy, and would not be possible without the digital environment.
+It has also given rise to services/disservices like Chaturbate, OnlyFans, PornHub and #metoo (a form of porn, and notably with the name in digital code, a hashtag) — all of which exist in a near-total vacuum of trust, truth and empathy, and would not be possible without the digital environment.

 In this environment, under these strange conditions, fully embodied orgasm may be our best resource for staying present on Earth and remembering who and what we are.
 Sharing this experience with those we trust may be our best resource for reminding ourselves and one another something essential about being human.